 - If the shark is less than two metres in length – advise the public but maintain normal operations.

-For more information visit Department of Fisheries.
+For more information visit Department of Primary Industries & Regional Development.

 What should you do if you are swimming at a Non Patrolled Beach?